How to get rid of warts?

 • cause inflammation,

-• occur in large numbers,
+• appear in large numbers,

 Consultation with a specialist should also be considered by:

-• people with diabetes,
+• individuals with diabetes,

-• people with circulation problems,
+• individuals with circulation problems,

 • pregnant women,